 Note, due to the new phenomenon of MUXICAL chairs you may experience problems with certain MUXES disappearing.
 First try rescanning your TV / set top box, do it manually if possible.
 If this fails to sort it check on transmitter work or call the reception advice phone numbers.

 Also see basic digital fault finding.

-700MHz clearance occurred at Craigkelly in Oct 2018 when it reverted to its original A group (excl M7 & M8), though most K group or wideband aerials will continue to work OK.
-Even more positively, those in poor signal areas will find swapping to an A group aerial will pay dividends, see Craigkelly graph.
+700MHz clearance occurred at Craigkelly in Oct 2018 when it reverted to its original A group.
+Those in poor signal areas will find swapping to an A group aerial (from a wideband) will pay dividends, see Craigkelly graph.

 Craigkelly transmitter was built in 1971, or rather more accurately it was rebuilt on its present site.
 The tower was originally in use at Emley Moor in 1956 by the IBA, as the first of the three transmitters to have been in existence there.
 The tower is situated about 8 miles North of Edinburgh, overlooking the Firth of Forth and the most famous bridge in the world.
 Its population coverage is about 1 million and it uses nine smaller repeater transmitters to improve its coverage in fringe areas.

 The site altitude is 182m and the structure height is 125m with the transmitting arrays possibly another 10m or so above that, see How High Is High ?

 Being a "main transmitter" it is horizontally polarised.
 Craigkelly was originally an A group it then became a K group (or wideband) at digital switchover, but it’s now reverted to an A group (excl MUXES 7 and 8 which are due to be switched off between 2020 and 2022 anyway).